david68cu/pymiami_concurrency_talk_02_08_2020/README.md

 - In no one  of the two concurrent  examples that we have seen so far we are able to perform download in paralell.
 That is limited by the GIL.
 We do have multi thread but juts one thread at the time is executing
-- So concurrent.futures are limited by teh GIL.
-It is because teh CPython interpreter is not Thread safe , so it has the GIL "Global Interpreter Lock" which allow only one thread at eh time to be executed
+- So concurrent.futures are limited by the GIL.
+It is because the CPython interpreter is not Thread safe , so it has the GIL "Global Interpreter Lock" which allow only one thread at eh time to be executed
 - When we write Python doe , we have no control over the GIL , but a build-in function or an extension in C can release the GIL